Programme for International Student Assessment: China

-Critics of PISA counter that in Shanghai and other Chinese cities, most children of migrant workers can only attend city schools up to the ninth grade, and must return to their parents' hometowns for high school due to hukou restrictions, thus skewing the composition of the city's high school students in favor of wealthier local families.
+Critics of PISA counter that in Shanghai and other Chinese cities, most children of migrant workers can only attend city schools up to the ninth grade, and must return to their parents' hometowns for high school due to hukou restrictions, thus skewing the composition of the city's high school students in favour of wealthier local families.
 A population chart of Shanghai reproduced in The New York Times shows a steep drop off in the number of 15-year-olds residing there.
 According to Schleicher, 27% of Shanghai's 15-year-olds are excluded from its school system (and hence from testing).
 As a result, the percentage of Shanghai's 15-year-olds tested by PISA was 73%, lower than the 89% tested in the US.
-Following the 2015 testing, OECD published in depth studies on the education systems of a selected few countries including China.
+Following the 2015 testing, OECD published in-depth studies on the education systems of a selected few countries including China.

-In 2014, Liz Truss, the British Parliamentary Under-Secretary of State at the Department for Education, led a fact-finding visit to schools and teacher-training centres in Shanghai.
+In 2014, Liz Truss, then the British Parliamentary Under-Secretary of State at the Department for Education, led a fact-finding visit to schools and teacher-training centres in Shanghai.
 Britain increased exchanges with Chinese teachers and schools to find out how to improve quality.
 In 2014, 60 teachers from Shanghai were invited to the UK to help share their teaching methods, support pupils who are struggling, and help to train other teachers.
 In 2016, Britain invited 120 Chinese teachers, planning to adopt Chinese styles of teaching in 8,000 aided schools.
 By 2019, approximately 5,000 of Britain's 16,000 primary schools had adopted the Shanghai's teaching methods.
 The performance of British schools in PISA improved after adopting China's teaching styles.